Aligning Language Models with Real-time Knowledge Editing: KEDAS: A Proposal for Real-time Knowledge Editing Alignment

+As will be shown in the experiments (\S~\ref{sec:experiments}), previous methods show certain limitations either in recall (\textit{i.e.}, edit success and portability) or precision (\textit{i.e.}, locality) on CRAFT.
+To improve edit success and generalization while keeping a good locality in real-time knowledge editing, we propose KEDAS, an all-round approach consisting of several complementary designs.

 The overall framework of KEDAS is illustrated in Figure~\ref{fig:KEDAS}, including alignment, editing and inference.
-In alignment, the LLM is aligned with knowledge editing using LoRA.
+In alignment, the LM is aligned with knowledge editing using LoRA.
 In editing, each edit is converted into diverse forms and stored to the memory module.
 In the inference phase, edits are retrieved from the memory based on the user query and then filtered by a trained classifier.
-If there exists a relevant edit, the model with trained LoRA adapters will be called for inference.
+If there exist relevant edits, the model with trained LoRA adapters will be called for inference.
 Otherwise, the query will go through the frozen base model.
-The order of editing and inference is flexible based on practical needs (``edit as you go"), as shown by the bidirectional arrow.
-For example, we can apply several edits and employ the LLM for inference immediately.
-If there come further new edits, we can return to the editing phase to conduct these edits and then resume inference.
+The order of editing and inference is flexible based on practical needs (``edit as you go''), as shown by the bidirectional arrow.
+For example, we may apply several edits and employ the LM for inference immediately.
+If there come further new edits, we can return to the editing phase to perform these edits and then resume inference.